Area: All Faculty and Staff

 Mrs. Grice holds a B.A. from Columbia College.
 Leigh Anne teaches one of two Kindergarten Classes in the Lower School.
 She has served the Academy since 1990.

-Mr. Harbison earned a B.S. degree in Electrical Engineering from Arizona State University in 1969 and a M.S. in Human Resource Management and Personnel Administration from the University of Utah in 1977.
-Mr. Harbison has 10 years of teaching experience at the Fayetteville Academy (1997-2007) teaching Middle and Upper School science, math, and technology classes.
-For the past three years, John has been a stalwart substitute teacher throughout the entire academy in all disciplines.
-Welcome back.
+Mr. Harbison earned a B.S. degree in Electrical Engineering from Arizona State University in 1969 and a M.S. degree in Human Resource Management and Personnel Administration from the University of Utah in 1977.
+Mr. Harbison has 10 years of full-time teaching experience at the Fayetteville Academy (1997-2007) teaching Middle and Upper School science, math, and technology classes.
+After a short break, John returned in 2013 as a stalwart substitute teacher throughout the entire academy in all disciplines.
+In 2017, John accepted part time duty as a first-grade science teacher.
+This year John responsibilities will include teaching second -grade science as well.